 SNOWMOBILE ACCIDENT – MN LAWYERS

 Snowmobiling is a great sport, and our family rides together every year.
 Unfortunately, there are also snowmobile accidents in Minnesota every year.
 In the winter of 2012 – 2013, the Minnesota Department of Natural Resources reported eight snowmobile fatal accidents and 160 snowmobile accidents where a rider was injured.
-Those were just the reported injury accidents, many snowmobile accident injury cases in MN are not even reported to the DNR.
+Those were just the reported injury accidents that year, many snowmobile accident injury cases our attorneys handle in MN are not even reported to the DNR.

 TYPES OF SNOWMOBILE ACCIDENTS IN MN